European Space Research and Technology Centre: ESA Test Centre

 In 1964 the ESRO decided to create an independent test centre that would be part of ESTEC.
 The first building with vibration and thermal vacuum facilities (named F-building) was completed in 1966 and the first satellite to be tested was the ESRO-1 satellite in 1968.
 From the 1970s to the late 1980s the test centre was enlarged by following facilities: The Dynamic Test Chamber (DTC) in 1975, The Multishaker in 1983, The EMC facility in 1985, The Large Space simulator (by extending the DTC) in 1986, The Large European Acoustic Facility (LEAF) in 1989 and the Compact Payload Test Range (CPTR) in 1990.

 In the 1990s and 2000s the following major facilities have been added: The hydraulic shaker system (HYDRA), The Fr building with additional clean rooms (2000), The Large EMC facility (Maxwell) and the QUAD Shaker in 2008.

 In 1997 the test operations and facilities maintenance activities were subcontracted to the COMET consortium and in the year 2000 the test management, maintenance, operations and marketing of the test centre has been taken over by European Test Services B.V. (a subsidiary of IABG mbH and Intespace SA); The facilities are still belonging to ESA which is responsible for the facility development, test methodologies, test related engineering and subcontractor control.

 Since the year 2000 not only tests for space industry have been performed but the facilities are also used for aerospace-, railway-, transport-, marine- and power- testing for customers like ABB, ALSTOM, Airbus, Bombardier and many more.

 Space Expo

 The Space Expo is the permanent exhibition about space exploration at the ESTEC compound in Noordwijk.
 It was opened in 1990 by Queen Beatrix of the Netherlands and Prince Friso of Orange-Nassau.
-The exhibition has more than 100,000 visitors annually.
+The exhibition has more than 120,000 visitors annually.
+Notable exhibits include life-size models of the International Space Station and the Eagle lunar lander, the original Soyuz TMA-03M space capsule and a real moon rock brought back by the Apollo 17 mission.